muhammadshaban89/learn-kubernetes/kubernetes-Volumes/emptyDir.md

 	emptyDir:
           medium: Memory

-his stores the volume in RAM, making it faster but volatile.
+This stores the volume in RAM, making it faster but volatile.